Airport Facilities

 Aeronautical Radio Navigation Equipment

-The Aeronautical Radio Navigation Equipment listed below are all managed by the Ministry of Land, Infrastructure, and Transport.
+The Aeronautical Radio Navigation Equipments are all managed by the Ministry of Land, Infrastructure, and Transport.

 Aircraft Waste Water Treatment Facilities (SD Plant)